johndeere19/gcd_project1/CodeBook.md

 ========================================================
 ## Getting and Cleaning Data Course Project (May 2014)

+## Overview
+The first and most obvious step was to read in all the data required for this project including the y_train.txt, y_test.txt, activity_labels.txt, x_train.txt, x_test.txt, subject_train.txt, subject_test.txt, features.txt.

+The next step was doing some cleanup including properly labeling the column names.
+Once that was complete, the features were cleaned up by removing any non-alphanumerical characters from the vector, using the results to name the columns of the test and training data.

+Following the above steps, the subjects were binded to the beginning front of both the training and the test data.
+The labels were then joined with the activities and those labels were binded to the training and test data.

+The training and test data were then merged together, ensuring that all colnames are lower case and then subset to be only those that contain the string "mean" or "std."
+Then order them by subject # and activity id.
+Finally, remove the id column so that only the necessary data remains.

+The data was then "melted" and then reshaped using dcast to produce a clean and tidy data set with a single row for each subject/activity combination and the average for each measurement.
+Finally, column 1 was renamed to be more descriptive and then data was saved as both a csv and txt file.

+## Code & Descriptions

 Read the labels and activity labels.
 Ensure the column names are all correct.
 ```{r}
 training.labels <- read.table("./train/y_train.txt")